The best cheap Chromebooks that are actually in stock right now

 This story was originally published and last updated .

-With coronavirus keeping many of us homebound, there's a dramatic increase in the demand for laptops, especially affordable ones for students and those of us working from home.
-This has caused massive stock shortages for popular models of various Chromebooks, but we think there are still a few solid picks available that you can get in the $200-300 range that offer a good mix of features, future update support, and general not-absolute-terribleness.
+Laptops have been in short supply over the past few weeks, as the ongoing coronavirus lockdowns have kept many of us stuck at home.
+This is even true for Chromebooks, as many of the best and most popular options are out of stock or only available from a handful of stores.
+That's why we've decided to highlight some of the best Chromebooks around $200-300 with decent hardware, a long support life, and general not-absolute-terribleness.

 All of the models we've selected come with large screens and enough horsepower to handle at least a few Chrome tabs and applications running at once.
-We have a dedicated guide for the best Chromebooks overall, but this list is solely focused on budget options with large screens that you can actually buy right now.
+We have a dedicated guide for the best Chromebooks overall, but this list is solely focused on budget options with large screens that are actually in stock.

 Samsung Chromebook 4+: $300